Skip to main content

 • International Education Standards

-The initial professional and continuing professional development (IPD and CPD respectively) requirements are established for auditors in the Accountancy Profession Act of 2014 (as amended).
-Responsibility for implementation is shared by the Koninklijke Nederlandse Beroepsorganisatie van Accountants (NBA Netherlands), the Commissie Eindtermen Accountantsopleiding (CEA), the Dutch Flemish Accreditation Organization (NVAO), and universities (academic and professional).
+Initial professional development and continuing professional development requirements for auditors are established under the Accountancy Profession Act.
+Responsibility for implementation is shared by the Royal Netherlands Institute of Chartered Accountants (NBA Netherlands), the Commissie Eindtermen Accountantsopleiding (CEA), the Dutch-Flemish Accreditation Organisation (NVAO), and accredited universities and professional education providers.

-The CEA is an independent body appointed by the Ministry of Finance and is responsible for overseeing university education of Registered Accountants (RAs) and Accounting Consultants (AAs), the accreditation and oversight of education providers, and establishment of work experience competencies for the profession.
+The CEA, an independent body appointed by the Ministry of Finance, is responsible for overseeing the education requirements for Registered Accountants (RAs) and Accounting Consultants (AAs), accrediting education providers, and establishing practical experience competencies for the profession.

-NBA Netherlands indicates that the professional education requirements for RAs and AAs are completely aligned with the 2015 revised IES.
+NBA Netherlands indicates that the professional education requirements for RAs and AAs are aligned with the International Education Standards currently in effect.

 Current Status: Adopted